magiclen/chinese-lunisolar-calendar/README.md

 The Linisolar Calendar relies on three datasets, `BIG_MONTHS`, `LEAP_MONTHS`, and `NEW_YEAR_DIFFERENCE` which are written in the **constants.rs** file.
 Currently, the data range is from 1901 to 2100 (linisolar year), so this Linisolar Calendar supports from 1901-02-19 to 2101-01-28 (in Solar Calendar).

-This library allows you to convert date between the Linisolar Calendar and the Solar Calendar, and to compute the weight of Ba Zi(八字).
+This library allows you to convert a date between the Linisolar Calendar and the Solar Calendar, and to compute the weight of Ba Zi(八字).
 Moreover, it can convert a date to a Chinese text string and parse a Chinese text string to a date in Simple Chinese or Traditional Chinese.

 ## Examples